Milford Hampshire

 Photo Beach Huts at Finton-on-Sea, Essex

-Recently the British Beach Hut has become part of UK seaside nostalgia and has resulted in them exchanging hands for high prices.
-These house like high prices all for something that you cannot stay overnight in and the cost to run is not cheap as many need considerable annual maintenance due to the bashing they get over the winter months.
+Recently, the British Beach Hut has become part of UK seaside nostalgia, resulting in them exchanging hands for high prices.
+These huts have high prices for something that you cannot stay overnight in, and the cost to run is not cheap as many need considerable annual maintenance due to the bashing they get over the winter months.

-Huts can be found at many UK seaside resorts and come in all shapes, colours and sizes, those in the above picture at Frinton-on-Sea come on stilts and at high tide the water laps under them.
-Often when referred to as a “hut” they are of traditional wood build whilst “chalets” could be brick or much larger.
+Huts can be found at many UK seaside resorts and come in all shapes, colours and sizes.
+Those in the above picture at Frinton-on-Sea come on stilts, and the water laps under them at high tide.
+Often when referred to as a “hut”, they are of traditional wood build, whilst “chalets” could be brick or much larger.

-But thankfully we all don’t have to spend tens of thousands on a hut as you can affordably hire one for a day or a week.
-Peak summer month rental can be anything from £40 for the day to £200-£300 for the week depending on location and size.
-They make a great base for a beach family holiday and give you more beach time as they provide great shelter from the UK weather.
-Many huts come equipped with small stoves for that essential afternoon cup of tea.
+But thankfully, we all don’t have to spend tens of thousands on a hut as you can affordably hire one for a day or a week.
+Peak summer month rental can be anything from £40 for the day to £200-£300 for the week, depending on location and size.
+They make an excellent base for a beach family holiday and give you more beach time as they provide great shelter from the UK weather.
+Many huts have small stoves for that essential afternoon cup of tea.

-If you are interested in renting a beach hut or chalet then you can search using our Beach Hut search page.
+If you want to rent a beach hut or chalet, use our Beach Hut search page.

 Some of the popular beaches to hire beach huts include: